akvachan/algorithms.cpp/README.md

 - LinearSearch

 ### Features
+- Templating each implementation
 - Single header file for everything
-- Make build for MacOS and Linux
+- GNU Make build for MacOS and Linux